 Super Fancy Pants Adventure

-You're essentially tasked to run, jump, kick, and kill itty-bitty monsters, and collect various... collectibles.
+You're essentially tasked to run, jump, kick, and kill itty-bitty monsters, and collect various... collectables.
 It's simple, yet so much fun.
 You can also read our Super Fancy Pants Adventure review if you're curious about the gameplay.

 Run left, run right.
-Those are all the controls you need to worry about in this brutal bite-sized platformer, which takes N++ and Super Meat Boy and strips them back to the bare essentials.
+Those are all the controls you need to worry about in this brutal bite-sized title, which takes N++ and Super Meat Boy and strips them back to the bare essentials.

 See/saw is the ideal minimalist game, where everything is extremely streamlined and made up of one single colour.
 It's quite relaxing, albeit a tad challenging.
 You won't mind it though, because you'll probably be immersed in these beautiful yet simple visuals.
 You can read more about its gameplay in our See/saw review!

 It looks a lot like the 8-bit Super Mario Bros. games we used to love, but Vulture Island is a lot more ambitious than it seems.
 It's a non-linear adventure where the overworld map is a genuine guide to a surprisingly open experience.

 You can expect the gameplay to be equal parts challenging and fun - you have tons of puzzles to solve and worlds to explore, and if you tend to tilt each time you fail, Vulture Island has come up with a brilliant solution - if you fail, you won't lose your progress, but instead be sent back to where you left off.
 It's the perfect Android platformer for clumsy people and those who tend to run around not paying much attention to their surroundings!

 Download Vulture Island for Android or iOS ($2.99)

 There are definite shades of Limbo and Badland to Feist, but it throws in enough distinctive environmental flourishes to make for a surprisingly fresh platformer.